-The Organization receives significant resources and support from GIT and related organizations pursuant to various agreements, including a memorandum of understanding between the Organization and GIT.
+The Organization receives significant resources and support from GIT and related organizations pursuant to various agreements, including the MOU between the Organization and GIT.
 An interruption of this support could cause substantial doubt in the Organization's ability to continue as an independent entity.